Skegss

-Skegss are an Australian surf and garage rock trio originally from Byron Bay, New South Wales.
-The band's line-up consists of Toby Cregan (bass, vocals, guitar), Jonny Lani (drums) and Ben Reed (vocals, guitar, bass).
+Skegss are an Australian surf and garage rock trio originally from Byron Bay in New South Wales, who formed in 2014.
+The band's line-up consists of Jonny Lani (drums), Kelton Lee (bass) and Ben Reed (vocals, guitar, bass).

-They have released several extended plays and toured both nationwide and internationally.
-Skegss made international headlines after accusing American rappers Reese and Lil Yachty of copying the cover art for that collaboration's single, "Do It", from the band's 2015 EP, 50 Push Ups for a Dollar.

 Their debut studio album, My Own Mess, was released in September 2018 and peaked at number 2 on the ARIA Album Charts.
-In October 2020 the group re-released 50 Push Ups for a Dollar on vinyl, which reached number 4.
+In October 2020 the group re-released their EP 50 Push Ups for a Dollar on vinyl, which reached number 4.
 They followed with a double EP as a vinyl compilation album, Holiday Food/Everyone Is Good at Something, re-released in November 2020, which reached number 17.

 Career

 2014–2017: Formation and early EPs

 Skegss were formed in Byron Bay in 2014 as a surf music and garage rock quartet by Toby Cregan (a.k.a.
 Toby Two String) on bass guitar, Noa Deane on guitar, Jonny Lani (a.k.a.
 Johnny Layback) on drums and Ben Reed (a.k.a.
 Ben Ben Bograil) on lead vocals and guitar.
 Lani and Reed were childhood friends and reconnected in 2014, the pair began "playing shows for a hundred bucks and a couple of beers wherever [they] could."

 Their debut single, "L.S.D." was released in July 2014, at which time they were described by Stab Magazine's writer as, "A band without complex.
 It's just as you hear, a slack rock band, that remind you of walking bare feet, being sunburned with stiff hair thanks to sea salt."
 Cregan explained the track's title, "The song is called 'L.S.D' but not like acid, more like, Live.Sleep.Die."
 They followed with a set of performances in Sydney and southern Queensland in August.
 Chris Singh of AU.Review opined fans could expect, "a sound which is deceptively casual; a well-crafted ode to those with a more laid-back approach to life."

 Their second single, "Rock 'n' Roll Radio", was released in October 2014, which Singh's associate Paul McBride observed, "shows you how easy it is to make a simple and laid-back rock and roll track."
 By April 2015 Deane had left Skegss to concentrate on his surfing career.
 The group continued as a trio.
 They commenced a tour of North America at the end of that month taking dates in California, New York City and Toronto.

 Upon return to Australia, in June 2015, they were signed with Ratbag Records, run by Brisbane-based surf musicians, Dune Rats, and distributed by Warner Music.
 Skegss first EP for the Ratbag label, 50 Push Ups for a Dollar, appeared in October 2015, with a track, "Fun", issued as a single in July.